GETTING CONNECTED

 Findings of the Pew Research Center and the Barna Group indicate that young people are leaving the church in droves.
 There are a myriad of reasons for this exodus not the least of which, we contend, may be attributed to the way we have "done church" over the past few decades.
 We don't claim to have all of the answers, but we are committed and intentional about forging a different approach; one that, while compassionate, does not compromise the truth of God's Word or allow people (young or old) to skirt the reality of personal /corporate sin and the need for remedy that can only come through Christ.

 Again, in keeping with our family ministry focus, our middle and high school aged youth remain with their parents and other adults for Sunday morning worship.
-They are invited and encouraged to participate in questioning and discussing the sermon during the regular time set aside for that purpose.
+They are invited and encouraged to participate in questioning and discussing the sermon during the regular time set aside for that purpose each week.

-As our fellowship grows, we are looking to the Lord for provision and direction for how He would have us to minister (to listen, to walk alongside, and to speak the truth in love) to their more specific needs.
-In the meantime, perhaps because he has taught and developed a repoire with this age group as a professional educator for over 30 years, we find that these young people are attending to and benefiting from Pastor Mel's teaching.
+As our fellowship grows, we are looking to the Lord for provision to minister to the more specific needs of our teens through our initiative, the Daniel Project.
+In the meantime, perhaps because Pastor Mel has taught and developed a rapport with this age group as a professional educator for over 30 years, we find that these young people are attending to and benefiting from his teaching.
 He has a way of engaging them so that they not only feel included, but also valued and heard.

 Events